theworldasastage/hugo/content/improv-games/scenework/one-sentence-at-a-time.md

 ### Remarks
-This setup help to analyse what is happening and how each players listen to each other.
+This setup helps to analyze what is happening and how each player listens to each other.
 By saying one sentence at a time, you can discuss if each sentence is connected to the previous one and not blocking.

-Keith Johnstone in Impro for Storytellers presents a serie of way players are killing stories.
-This exercice is perfect to notice them and discuss with the group.
+Keith Johnstone in _Impro for Storytellers_ presents a series of way players are killing stories.
+This exercise is perfect to notice them and discuss with the group.
 Here are some of these blocking methods :

-- Blocking : a direct negation to the offer
+- Blocking: a direct negation to the offer
-- Wimping : Accepting the ideas but don't adding anything on them
+- Wimping: Accepting the ideas but don't add anything on them
-- Cancelling : demanteling what has been established
+- Canceling: dismantling what has been established
-- Gossiping : Avoiding interaction by discussing something that happen outside of the scene, arguing on a price, etc.
+- Gossiping: Avoiding interaction by discussing something that happens outside of the scene, arguing on a price, etc.
-- Agreed activities : Doing exactly what the other player ask you to do, killing all interaction that can exists between players.
+- Agreed activities: Doing exactly what the other player asks you to do, killing all interaction that can exist between players.
-- Sidetracking : Adding elements to avoid the actual story
+- Sidetracking: Adding elements to avoid the actual story
 - Being original
 - Looping
 - Gagging